By RICHARD ILGENFRITZ | rilgenfritz@mainlinemedianews.com | Main Line Media News

 “Finally [Wednesday] at 4:30, we received the first draft lease to extend [the trail] – that’s the key piece of this.
 With that draft lease, we could begin to move onto the final design and bid the project out, and maybe by the end of the year, we could begin construction,” Leswing said.

-The original Cynwyd Heritage Trail went from the Cywndy station to Belmont Avenue, making it isolated from other trails.
+The original Cynwyd Heritage Trail went from the Cynwyd Station to Belmont Avenue, making it isolated from other trails.

 In 2015, the bridge to Manayunk was opened, and there are ongoing plans to connect the trail with the bridge over the river at The Royal Athena apartments.

-This next connection between the Cywnyd and Bala stations was always seen as another link in a wider trail network that could then enable people to go from Bala Cywnd into Philadelphia to Fairmont Park.
+This next connection between the Cynwyd and Bala stations was always seen as another link in a wider trail network that could then enable people to go from Bala Cynwyd into Philadelphia to Fairmount Park.

-The other project that’s was recently discussed was in Radnor.
-Officials said work to extend the Radnor Trail on an unused section of railroad bed could begin in about a year.
+The other project that was recently discussed was in Radnor.
+Officials said work to extend the Radnor Trail on an unused section of the railroad bed could begin in about a year.

 The announcement was made during a virtual town hall meeting with township officials and Bob Thomas of Campbell Thomas & Co.
 Architects.
-The meeting was to update the community on the progress of the trail extension and how it could link to the wider Philadelphia trail network.
+The meeting provided updates on the progress of the trail extension and how it could link to the wider Philadelphia trail network.

 Under the plan, the trail would cross Radnor Chester Road at its current endpoint.
 Using the abandoned railroad bed, the trail would continue and end at a cul-de-sac near the ramps to the Blue Route.
 The new endpoint would also be near a property owned by the Radnor School District known as Martha Brown’s Woods.